hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

-# Automated Installer for HPE 3PAR and HPE Primera Volume Plug-in for Docker (Ansible)
+# Automated Ansible Installer for HPE 3PAR and HPE Primera Volume Plug-in for Docker

 These are Ansible playbooks to automate the install of the HPE 3PAR Docker Volume Plug-in for Docker for use within standalone docker environment or Kubernetes/OpenShift environments.